fluxionary/minetest-ethereal/README.md

  - Added settings.conf file example so that settings remain after mod update
  - Added support for Real Torch so that torches near water drop an unlit torch
  - Added support for new leafdecay functions (0.4.15 dev)
+ - Mapgen will use dirt_with_rainforest_litter for jungles if found

 ### 1.21